FraserChapman/cache/README.md

 Originally designed for use with Kodi plugins but generic enough for most purposes.

-For use in Kodi you are probably better served using the script.module.cache which is based on this script: https://github.com/FraserChapman/script.module.cache
+For use in Kodi you are probably better served using the [script.module.cache](https://github.com/FraserChapman/script.module.cache)

 https://docs.python.org/2/library/sqlite3.html